Quad Cities Nuclear Generating Station: Exelon's cost disclosure

 More, each power plant has to pay congestion costs, to move its energy on the power grid.
 Some plants have around $1/MW·h to $2,50/MW·h of such costs.
 Quad Cities is projected to pay $9.60/MW·h in 2015.
 Putting all together, Exelon expected to get revenue around $22.50/MW·h in 2017, so Quad Cities would lose $11/MW·h.
 Given an annual generation of 15.44 million MW·h, it sums to $170 million of losses.

 But Quad Cities could be relieved of some of the congestion costs in 2017.
 Grand Prairie Gateway, a new transmission line, is under construction by Commonwealth Edison, the largest Illinois electric utility.
 Once completed, it will relieve power-grid congestion for both Quad Cities and Byron, another Exelon power plant.
 Taking away congestion costs, Quad Cities losses may be reduced to around $70 million in 2017.

 In 2016, Exelon distributed charts showing its nuclear plants earning revenue of $19,40/MW·h from Quad Cities to $27,80/MW·h from Dresden.
 Other values shown were: Braidwood $26.1, Byron $22.2, La Salle $26.5 and Clinton $22.6.

 In 2016, Exelon also got a $5.60/MW·h additional revenue following agreements for high-demand periods delivery and in investor presentations, Exelon stated that about 90% of 2016 revenues are locked at more than $34/MW·h.
 Summing all together, it appears that almost all Exelon power plants, except Clinton, would break-even at $35/MW·h.

 In December 2016, Illinois voted to subsidize Exelon with 1c/kWh or $235 million per year (depending on electricity rates) to keep QC and Clinton open for at least 10 years, as natural gas had decreased rates.

 Seismic risk

 The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Quad Cities was 1 in 37,037, according to an NRC study published in August 2010.

+Incidents

+On March 28, 2023 a drain down event occurred to the number 1 reactor pressure vessel.
+This was due to the failure to close 177 drain valves.
+Over a period of 6 minutes at least 1,200 gallons of reactor coolant water was lost.
+During the event at least two personal were sprayed in the face with reactor coolant water.
+During the event procedures were not followed to decontaminate the personnel that were exposed to the radioactive coolant water.

+After the event a licensed senior reactor operator submitted inaccurate and incomplete information about the incident falsely claiming it was due to broken hose.